arm-university/arm-future-skills/Arm Takeaway US version.md

 - Explore how AI is used in healthcare, sustainability, and accessibility.

-What to read or watch from Arm and Arm partners:
+### What to read or watch from Arm and Arm partners:

 - Complete the [Introduction to AI](https://www.edx.org/learn/computer-science/arm-education-introduction-to-ai)
   online course by Arm Education

 Additional materials:

 - [Hello World by Hannah Fry](https://en.wikipedia.org/wiki/Hello_World:_How_to_be_Human_in_the_Age_of_the_Machine)

 # Skill: Sustainability & Responsible Tech

-Why it matters:
+### Why it matters:
-Arm processors are designed for maximum energy efficiency — sustainable computing enables a greener world.
+Arm processors are designed for maximum energy efficiency—sustainable computing enables a greener world.

-Evidence this skill by being able to say you have:
+### Evidence this skill by being able to say you have:
 “Considered environmental or ethical impacts in a project.”

 For example, be able to say that you have:
 “Designed a water monitoring system that helps reduce waste.”

-How to Develop Yourself and Get Ahead of the Pack:
+### How to Develop Yourself and Get Ahead of the Pack:

 - Enter competitions with a sustainability focus (e.g. [UN SDGs](https://sdgs.un.org/goals)).